alienscience/gulp-ractive-starter/README.md

 This repository contains slight modifications to [the gulp starter project](https://github.com/greypants/gulp-starter).

-Starter Gulp + Browserify project with examples of how to accomplish some common tasks and workflows.
+Starter Gulp + Browserify project with Ractive support and examples of how to accomplish some common tasks and workflows.
 Read the [blog post](http://viget.com/extend/gulp-browserify-starter-faq) for more context.

 Includes the following tools, tasks, and workflows: